 Outrageous!
 How Lyon Barely Snuck Past a N2 Team

-It was a challenging match for (), scraping by with a 2-1 victory over Bergerac, a N2 side.
+It was a challenging for OL (), scraping by with a 2-1 over Bergerac, a N2 side.
 Despite the odds, the team had to dig deep to claim the win.

 Red Card Ruckus